Caledonian MacBrayne: Restructuring

+NorthLink Ferries lost the contract for provision of the Northern Isles ferry services to Serco on 29 May 2012.

-Emergency lifeline timetable
+Covid-19: Emergency lifeline timetable

 During the COVID-19 pandemic, CalMac operated a much reduced timetable.
 From 22 March 2020, they provided a turn up and go service to ensure essential goods and services were delivered to the islands.
 There were no reservations and no onboard retail facilities.
 Timetables were modified to meet local needs, with occasional additional crossings and extended layovers.

 The Portavadie, Campbeltown and Armadale services were cancelled.
 Crossing frequencies were reduced on other routes, with single vessels at Rothesay, Largs and Kennacraig.
 On the smaller vessels, vehicle occupants were required to remain in their vehicle.

 Until Hebrides returned from dry dock in Liverpool, Clansman remained on the Uig triangle, with Lord of the Isles and Isle of Arran providing services to Lochboisdale, Coll/Tiree and Colonsay from Oban.
 Hebridean Isles operated to Arran (22 April – 2 May) and Islay (27 May – 2 June) while Caledonian Isles and Finlaggan were out of service.